 - The mountain resides in the middle of Kilimanjaro National Park, which is home to blue monkeys, red duiker, bushbuck, cape buffaloes, elephants and other fauna and flora.
 So, just help yourself to Kilimanjaro climb and safari packages and double up the climb with an exotic safari.
 An unforgettable experience is on the cards!

 - Despite being one of the tallest mountains on the planet, Mt.
 Kilimanjaro is a hiking peak suitable for all age groups, genders and fitness levels.
-No Mountaineering skills needed, Equipment required is a right Mountain boots,proper warm clothes, walking poles which is optional, please check our packing list for Kilimanjaro climb for more informations.
+No Mountaineering skills needed, Equipments required is a right Mountain boots,proper warm clothes, walking poles which is optional, please check our packing list for Kilimanjaro climb for more informations.
 However, be wary of mountain sickness, which is the major cause of people leaving the hike midway.

 - Kilimanjaro climbing trips take you through an array of ecological zones on the way to the top.
 You hike your way through tropical rainforest area to a layer of the cloud forest, followed by Alpine heath zone.
 Eventually, you land up in an arid zone marked by snow and ice.
 The climatic conditions and landscape vary vastly as the tour progresses, ensuring a lively experience that etches into your memory for a lifetime.

 - You are spoilt for options when choosing the Kilimanjaro routes – there are simply so many of them.
 Approach the summit from Machame, Marangu, Lemosho, Umbwe, or Rongai the choice is yours.
 No matter what route you choose, a life-enriching experience can always be expected.